SamtheGOC/Live_Cricket_Score/README.md

 Install all the requirements from requirements.txt

 run main.py
-It'll create a toast notificataion every 10 seconds
+It'll create a toast notificataion every 10 seconds with Commentry as title and Scores as notification text